As I work only on line, I will try to be as flexible as possible re availability and timings. I welcome negotiation re this.

 My name is Lesley and I am a fully qualified BABCP accredited Cognitive Behavioural Therapist working with Think CBT.
 I am based in the East Midlands.

 I offer CBT via online video link using ZOOM and Skype or other platform someone prefers.
-I offer sessions on Tuesdays, Wednesdays and Thursdays afternoons and early evenings.
+I offer sessions on weekdays and early evenings where needed.

 I trained at the University of Nottingham in 2009/10 following which I worked for 10 years within the NHS primary care IAPT services as a High Intensity CBT Therapist.
 I moved from the NHS in 2019 to specialise in my own private practice, having been in the NHS in mental health services for 34 years.
 I have experience over this time of working on wards, day units and a Community Mental Health Team but the last twenty years, I had been working in primary care with GP’s (IAPT and its predecessor) on what is generally termed ‘common mental health problems’.